a01287794-26/Build-Your-Own-Path/README.md

 # Specifications:
 ⚠️**IMPORTANT:** You **MUST** download this excel file called "careers" in order to have the careers be displayed.
 The file **MUST** stay as an csv. and **MUST** be inside the second folder in the case that _**Visual Studio 2022**_ is being used.
 You can download the file from this link: https://drive.google.com/file/d/1Y1qHSdZCh6n3Xym6xWg3o1EpTZc5ACDH/view?usp=sharing

-It will be required for you to install pandas library to get the program running.
+It will be **REQUIRED** for you to install pandas library to get the program running.
 There are two ways of installing it; enter the terminal and write:

  **For Windows users:**
 pip install pandas